SiddheshLende/Configure-VPC-Flow-Logs-and-Store-Logs-in-S3-Using-IAM-Role-/README.md

 1. Create a new S3 bucket to store the log files.
 2. Navigate to the S3 service in the AWS Console.
 3. Click Create bucket.
 4. Provide a unique bucket name (e.g., vpc-flow-logs-bucket-your-id) and choose your preferred AWS Region.
+Step 2: Create an IAM Role
+Create an IAM role that the VPC Flow Logs service can assume to write logs to your S3 bucket.
+1. Go to the IAM service and click Roles, then Create role.
+2. Choose Custom trust policy and paste the following JSON: